EKarton/English-French-Translator/README.md

     </p>
 </div>

-It should detect and translate your text as you type.
+It should detect the language and translate your text as you type.

 ## Getting Started